jarmokivekas/tuamk-thesis/doc/overview.md

 The Finnish Communications Regulatory Authority (FICORA) regulates the use of frequencies 9 kHz -- 400 GHz \cite{ficoraReg15}.

-Advances in radio technology allows the implementation of flexible radio systems that reduce underutilization of available RF spectrum \cite{gronroos16}.
+Advances in radio technology allows the implementation of flexible radio systems that reduce under utilization of available RF spectrum \cite{gronroos16}.
 Thanks to increased flexibility, transmission frequencies, bandwidth, and modulation schemes can be changed rapidly in a dynamic way in order to accommodate for changes in the available spectrum.
 Spectrum monitoring is a key technology when considering the use of dynamic spectrum access \cite{zennaro12}.